Rodgers-PAC-Lab/ABR2025/README.md

 ## Requirements

+We used Python 3.10 for the GUI and Python 3.11 for the analysis scripts.
+It is likely that either will work.
+Newer versions may also work but we did not test them.

 The following Python modules are required to run the GUI or analysis scripts.
 Other versions will likely work, but these are the ones we used.